KeshavG69/LegalInsight/README.md

-# JurisAI: Comprehensive Legal Strategy and Judgment Analysis
+# LegalInsight: Comprehensive Legal Strategy and Judgment Analysis

-JurisAI is an advanced Streamlit web application that simplifies the process of legal document analysis.
-Designed specifically for legal professionals, researchers, and law students, JurisAI provides a streamlined workflow to analyze, summarize, and strategize based on legal documents.
+LegalInsight is an advanced Streamlit web application that simplifies the process of legal document analysis.
+Designed specifically for legal professionals, researchers, and law students, LegalInsight provides a streamlined workflow to analyze, summarize, and strategize based on legal documents.
 By uploading a legal document in PDF format, users can automatically generate summaries, find relevant judgments from similar past cases, and receive strategic insights that could guide judicial decisions.
 Additionally, the app includes a "Chat with PDF" feature, allowing users to interact with the document through a conversational interface